lykmapipo/kue-scheduler/README.md

 ```

 - `worker:boolen` - tells `kue-scheduler` to listen and process job.
 Default to `true`.
-If set to `false` you need another `kue-scheduler` instance to process the scheduled jobs from othe process
+If set to `false` you need another `kue-scheduler` instance to process the scheduled jobs from other process

 Example
 ```js